Repair options and materials for fogged headlight lenses

 Note: The following procedure will not repair damage to the inside lens of the headlamp.
 You should replace a headlamp if the reflective coating is peeling or corroded.

-To keep your headlamps clear, wash often with a mild detergent and a soft-bristle brush or sponge, flush with plenty of water and dry.
+To keep your headlights clear, wash often with a mild detergent and a soft-bristle brush or sponge, flush with plenty of water and dry.
 Never clean clear plastic with wax, polish or any chemical that’s not formulated for the task.
 And that is how to clean headlights yourself!